 (e) Contamination of the sensor, for example, by dirt, sea spray;

-(f) Incorrect operation, for example, failure to achieve stable equilibrium or reading errors from the observer;
+(f) Incorrect operation, for example, failure to achieve stable equilibrium or reading errors from the observer.

 The time constant of the sensor, the time-averaging of the output and the data requirement should be consistent.